CS Universitatea Craiova: Support

-Universitatea Craiova has many fans in Craiova, especially in the region of Oltenia; in Romania, they are the third-most supported team in the country after FCSB and Dinamo București, as shown in a 2016 survey.
+Universitatea Craiova has many fans in Craiova, especially in the region of Oltenia, but also in the rest of Romania, even in regions like Sibiu, Argeș and Timișoara, they are the third-most supported team in the country after FCSB and Dinamo București, as shown in a 2016 survey.

 Many ultras groups exist, but in 2013, a strong division among the fans occurred due to the uncertainty regarding the true identities of the two clubs which claim the record of Universitatea.
 Sezione Ultra' 2000 and Utopia from Peluza Nord chose to support CS Universitatea Craiova, while Praetoria and Ultras 2004 from Peluza Sud 97 chose FC U Craiova.
-Later in 2017, Ultras Craiova 2004 left FC U and decided to remain neutral.
+Later in 2017, Ultras Craiova 2004 left FC U and decided to remain neutral..

-After some time, given the fact that CS Universitatea Craiova acquired most of the records, many new groups were founded: Peluza Nord Craiova: North Lions, Vechiul Spirit Ultras, Nord Oltenia, Gruppo Sibiu, Gruppo Capitala, Ponsiona and UNU MAI UNIT.
+After some time, given the fact that CS Universitatea Craiova acquired most of the records, many new groups were founded: Peluza Nord Craiova: North Lions, Vechiul Spirit Ultras, Perspectiva Ultra', Nord Oltenia, Gruppo Sibiu, Gruppo Capitala, Ponsiona and UNU MAI UNIT.

 In March 2018, FC U Craiova supporters attending a friendly game between Romania and Sweden at the Stadionul Ion Oblemenco booed CS U player Alexandru Mitriță upon being substituted out.
 They also broke chairs, and as a response, CS U fans symbolically used insecticide to "get rid of the stench" left over by Peluza Sud 97 ultras.

+Although it has no official relationship with other clubs, supporters have often gotten along with fans of SSC Napoli and Poli Timișoara.

 Rivalries

 Supporters at a match between Universitatea Craiova and Dinamo București in 1973.

 Universitatea Craiova is rivals with Dinamo București.
 It first developed at the end of the 1972–73 season; the two finished with an equal number of points in the national championship, but Dinamo was awarded the title due to having a slightly superior goal difference.

-Another event that contributed to the rivalry between the two teams is that on October 21, 2004, during the match between Craiova and Dinamo, “Poștașu”, a Craiova's gallery leader at the time, entered the field and threw a Craiova scarf at Claudiu Niculescu.
+Another event that contributed to the rivalry between the two teams is that on October 21, 2004, during the match between Craiova and Dinamo, "Poștașu", a Craiova's gallery leader at the time, entered the field and threw a Craiova scarf at Claudiu Niculescu.
 Niculescu was playing for Dinamo, having transferred from Craiova.
 His gesture was a reaction to Niculescu's departure, considered a betrayal by Craiova supporters.

 Știința also has less intense rivalries with three other clubs from the capital: Steaua București, FCSB, and Rapid București.
 Throughout time, the club had local competition with sides such as Extensiv Craiova and, from 2013, FC U Craiova, the aforementioned entity that claims the Universitatea record.
+FC Olt Scornicești especially because of the support from Nicolae Ceaușescu.
 The 2010s also saw the start of a minor rivalry against Pandurii Târgu Jiu, another team from Oltenia.
+Another rivalry between Universitatea Craiova, comes with teams from the region close to Oltenia, such as FC Argeș Pitești, especially in the context of decisive matches, was full of emotion and sporting rivalry.